EMAN-Omeka/EmanExports/README.md

 It offers the same functionality but :

-- the produced files include all the result pages (and not just the currently displayed one).
+- the produced files include all the result pages (and not just the currently displayed one) for the csv and XML-TEI formats.
 - it offers an XML-TEI export format.

 This last format is currently being designed.
 As of now it is strictly equivalent to the omeka-xml format.